rails/webpacker/README.md

 make any changes for a basic setup out the box.
 But this is where you do go if you need something more advanced.

-The configuration for what Webpack is supposed to compile by default rests on the convetion that every file in app/javascript/packs/* should be turned into their own output files (or entry points, as Webpack calls it).
+The configuration for what Webpack is supposed to compile by default rests on the convention that every file in app/javascript/packs/* should be turned into their own output files (or entry points, as Webpack calls it).